DanSM-5/RollDicePackage/README.md

 # RollDicePackage
 It is a package with a ported version of the RollingDiceLib for Java using the library ea-async.

-## Awaiting multiple CompletableFuture tasks
+## Awaiting multiple CompletableFuture objects

 The class CompletableFuture allow us to write asynchronous code more easily.
 However, it is still not as simple as using async/await like in other lenguages.